TABLE OF CONTENTS

 Whatever needs that you have, not all Dutch Learning websites can offer you a “one-in-all” package.
-Each has their specialising field.
+Each has its specialising field.
 That is what I am here today, to review 15 top Dutch language learning websites to learn Dutch online free and notably, dig out their specialities so that we can zoom onto the Dutch sites that are the most suitable for our individual need.

 A quick note about myself.
 I am a Singaporean living in Antwerp which is the Dutch-speaking community.
 Accurately speaking, the locals in Flanders speak Flemish which is a Dutch dialect at the Northern part of Belgium.
 Learning Dutch as the second language is the stepping stone for learning Flemish later.

 It is compulsory for all non-EU nationals to learn Dutch up to Level 1.2 for social communication as part of Civic Integration Programme in Belgium.
 If one wants to find a good job, advancing beyond 1.2 is necessary.
-It is also the reason why spending effort to learn proper Dutch to a decent level is critical for foreigners residing in Belgium and Netherlands.
+It is also the reason why spending effort to learn proper Dutch to a decent level is critical for foreigners residing in Belgium and the Netherlands.
 Hence, the discovery of more Dutch websites for own good.

-PS: For those residing in Netherlands, do share what is the mandatory level for learning Dutch there.
+PS: For those residing in the Netherlands, do share what is the mandatory level for learning Dutch there.

 Taalhuis is a website that I have been reading on the use of Dutch grammar religiously.
 Even before learning Dutch in a CVO (Centrum Volwassenenonderwijs) school, I had already studied the first few lessons by myself a few years ago.

 Taalhuis comprises of Dutch grammar theories not just for complete beginners, but also for people who would like to reinforce on what they have learnt in school.
-Indeed, it is helpful when there is further explanation of what is not taught in school.
-Moreover, you can learn the Dutch grammar at your own pace.
+Indeed, it is helpful when there is more explanation of what is not taught in school.
+Moreover, you can learn Dutch grammar at your own pace.